r-hub/rhub-frontend/views/aboutdiv.md

 Please note that you can only verify your email address from GitHub if the address associated to your GitHub account listed as maintainer address in the DESCRIPTION of the package.

-### Website or package interface to R-hub?
+### Website or package interface to the R-hub builder?

-Advantages of using the `rhub` package over the website are that it allows your not living R, and that the R package offers shortcut functions such as `rhub::check_for_cran`, as well as the listing of your recent and current builds, by email address or package.
+Advantages of using the `rhub` package over the website are that it allows your not leaving R, and that the R package offers shortcut functions such as `rhub::check_for_cran`, as well as the listing of your recent and current builds, by email address or package.

 ## A bug, question or feature request?